8thlight/HangmanJava/README.md

 ## How To

 Fork this repo then clone it.
-To run the tests:

 To test:
 ```shell